Videos are incredible. Learn how to use Loom, especially for camera-shy, always-procrastinating content creators and business owners (like me).

 Loom for video prospecting

-Earlier in my post on video prospecting tools, I have listed loom as one of those video prospecting tools that you could be using.
+Earlier in my post on video prospecting tools, I have listed loom as one of those tools for video prospecting that you could be using.

 If you’re trying to do sales prospecting, Loom is one of the easiest tools that you could be using to send out very quick videos to make a huge impact with your prospects.